 Metrics used in deep learning

-Last updated on:9 months ago
+Last updated on:5 days ago

 As a researcher in deep learning, we have to make use of metrics to measure our models’ performance.
 I’ll introduce the most seen metrics in this blog.